mueller-lab/EmbryoNet/GUI/README.md

 4) Download the <a href="https://drive.google.com/file/d/1JTOIYtY5jYUGbXGmBsgfuLHoRTNAc3qx/view?usp=sharing"><b>dependencies</b></a> and clone the EmbryoNet repository (e.g. git clone https://github.com/mueller-lab/EmbryoNet.git)
 5) Open the command line (cmd) in the folder "dependencies/scripts/" and run "prepare_env.bat"
 6) In the cmd of (4) write "cmake-gui"
-7) Set "where is the source code to  "path_to_GUI" e.g. "C:\EmbryoNet\GUI" .
-This is the local path to the cloned repository
+7) Set "where is the source code" to  "path_to_GUI" e.g. "C:\EmbryoNet\GUI".
+This is the local path to the cloned repository.
-8) Set "Where to build binaries to "path_to_build" e.g. "C:\EmbryoNet\GUI\build"
+8) Set "Where to build binaries" to "path_to_build" e.g. "C:\EmbryoNet\GUI\build".
-9) Press Configure  (specify the generator of the project as "Visual Studio 16 2019")
+9) Click "Configure" (specify the generator of the project as "Visual Studio 16 2019").
-10) Press Generate
+10) Click "Generate".
 11) Open the project in Microsoft Visual Studio 2019.
-The project should be located at "path_to_build" e.g. "C:\EmbryoNet\GUI\build\Embryo_classifier.sln"
+The project should be located at "path_to_build", e.g. "C:\EmbryoNet\GUI\build\Embryo_classifier.sln".
-12) Change the configuration mode to "Release"
+12) Change the configuration mode to "Release".
-13) Select all targets in the solution explorer, right click on them and choose "Build selection".
-If you want to use GPU for the EmbryoClassifier, modifiy the line 20 in "your_path\EmbryoNet\GUI\CVStudio_sources\FishClassifier_lib\include\EmbryoClassifier.h" to "#define WITH_ONNXRUNTIME 1", and Rebuild "FishClassifier_gui" and "FishClassifier_lib"
+13) Select all targets in the solution explorer, right-click on them and choose "Build selection".
+If you want to use GPU for the EmbryoClassifier, modifiy the line 20 in "your_path\EmbryoNet\GUI\CVStudio_sources\FishClassifier_lib\include\EmbryoClassifier.h" to "#define WITH_ONNXRUNTIME 1", and Rebuild "FishClassifier_gui" and "FishClassifier_lib".
 15) The executables EmbryoLabeler and EmbryoClassifier (CPU and GPU) will be genrated at the follwing paths: "$path_to_build\CVStudio_sources\FishLabeler\Release\FishLabeler.exe", "$path_to_build\CVStudio_sources\FishClassifier_gui\CPU\Release\FishClassifier_gui_CPU.exe" and "$path_to_build\CVStudio_sources\FishClassifier_gui\GPU\Release\FishClassifier_gui_CPU.exe", respectively.

 Starting from 5) you can alternatively continue in command line with the activated environment
 1) cd \<GUI path\>
 2) mkdir build && cd build
 3) cmake .. -G"Visual Studio 16 2019" -A x64
 4) Open the project in Microsoft Visual Studio 2019.
-The project sould be located at "path_to_build" e.g. "C:\EmbryoNet\GUI\build\Embryo_classifier.sln"
+The project should be located at "path_to_build" e.g. "C:\EmbryoNet\GUI\build\Embryo_classifier.sln".
-5) Change the configuration mode to "Release"
+5) Change the configuration mode to "Release".
-6) Select all targets in the solution explorer, right click on them and choose "Build selection"
+6) Select all targets in the solution explorer, right-click on them and choose "Build selection".
-7) The executables EmbryoLabeler and EmbryoClassifier (CPU and GPU) will be genrated at the follwing paths: "$path_to_build\CVStudio_sources\FishLabeler\Release\FishLabeler.exe", "$path_to_build\CVStudio_sources\FishClassifier_gui\CPU\Release\FishClassifier_gui_CPU.exe" and "$path_to_build\CVStudio_sources\FishClassifier_gui\GPU\Release\FishClassifier_gui_CGU.exe", respectively.
+7) The executables EmbryoLabeler and EmbryoClassifier (CPU and GPU) will be generated at the following paths: "$path_to_build\CVStudio_sources\FishLabeler\Release\FishLabeler.exe", "$path_to_build\CVStudio_sources\FishClassifier_gui\CPU\Release\FishClassifier_gui_CPU.exe" and "$path_to_build\CVStudio_sources\FishClassifier_gui\GPU\Release\FishClassifier_gui_CGU.exe", respectively.

 Requirements